dreadlocked/ctf-writeups/nn8ed/README.md

 #### Not that easy, there's a "WAF"
 Testing some characters show us that there's some kind of check for the following chars:
 ```" ' . (space)```
 Why those characters and not others like > or <?
-Because obviously what they are trying to avoid is a NoSQL Injection, probably on a MongoDB database.
+Because (not-so-obviously) what they are trying to avoid is a NoSQL Injection, probably on a MongoDB database.

 So logic seems to be: